-If you actively develop Elasticsearch and want to benchmark a source build of Elasticsearch (which will Rally create for you), you can specify the git revision of Elasticsearch that you want to benchmark.
-But note that Rally does only support Gradle as build tool which effectively means that it will only support this for Elasticsearch 5.0 or better.
+If you actively develop Elasticsearch and want to benchmark a source build of Elasticsearch (which Rally will create for you), you can specify the git revision of Elasticsearch that you want to benchmark.
+But note that Rally uses and expects the Gradle Wrapper in the Elasticsearch repository (./gradlew) which effectively means that it will only support this for Elasticsearch 5.0 or better.
 The default value is current.